Barath-RR/Circle/README.md

 # Circle
 social welfare page
-Developed for HACKON 2.0 Hackathon bu MLH and HackerRanker
+Developed for HACKON 2.0 Hackathon by MLH and HackerRanker